Skip to Content

 Before you go any further or jump to the printable recipe card below you might have a few questions in mind.
 We have answers and if you have others just let us know below in the comments.

-Turkey Neck Bone Meat Ratio
+What is Turkey Neck to Bone Meat Ratio?

 There is actually quite a bit.
 Typically you’ll find 45% bone & about 55% meat, plenty to make gravy with turkey meat we will share with you here.

-What are the benefits of turkey neck
+What are the benefits of turkey neck?

 Aside from having a rich deep dark meat flavor the protein you pull off is actually high in protein and calcium.
+You can use it to make a rich thick gravy to serve with turkey during the holidays.

 For a smoother final product you’ll want to strain the mixture and could use the boiling “broth” instead of drippings or packaged too.
 There are SO many ways of making homemade turkey gravy it just comes down to preference really.